 Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.15 Housing Question 2: How can we best deliver housing in the National Park?
-Customer Reference: 00218 Organisation: Rural Stirling Housing Customer Name: (If applicable) Association Comment Reference: LDP01/MIR/CONS/00218/1/004 Comment Method: EMAIL Customer Type: Non-Government Organisation Verbatim Comment: How can we best deliver housing in the National Park?
+Customer Reference: 00218 Organisation: Rural Stirling Housing Customer Name: (If applicable) Association Comment Reference: LDP01/MIR/CONS/00218/1/004 Comment Method: EMAIL Customer Type: Other Organisation Verbatim Comment:

+How can we best deliver housing in the National Park?
 In the Settlements: We agree that a more flexible policy on the requirement for affordable housing may improve the prospects of some sites being brought forward for development.
 We agree that the percentage affordability requirement on-sites of 4 units or more should be reduced.
 We also think that there is a strong case for securing a contribution towards affordable housing needs from sites of three homes or less - as these make up a large proportion of development in the Park.
 We note the three options presented ("preferred option" and two alternatives).
 The "preferred option" is closest to what we feel to be appropriate.
 However, notwithstanding the recent Scottish Government SPP stipulation that affordability requirements should generally be no more than 25% we feel that reducing the requirement on sites of 4 units or above, across the National Park (excepting Loch Lomondside), to 25% would be going too far.
 We note in particular that, in considering the Stirling Council LDP, Reporters recently decided that the affordability requirement for the rural parts of the Council area (outwith the Park) should be 33%.
 We feel that the levels of need and demand in some settlements within the Stirling part of the Park area (outwith Loch Lomondside) also justify a higher than 25% requirement.
 33% would still represent a reduction and provide an added incentive to land-owners to bring forward sites for development.
 Potential sites for development within the Park are often small and a higher (than 25%) affordability requirement is likely to somewhat increase the viability of incorporating on-site affordable homes within a mixed development.
 We agree that the Loch Lomondside area is particularly pressured and that this justifies a 50% affordability requirement (but with flexibility to amend this where abnormal development costs are demonstrated).
 It is not clear to us how the current Local Housing Needs Policy for Loch Lomondside operates in practice and we do not therefore have a view on whether it should be discontinued.

 We agree that for housing sites of up to 3 units that either an affordable or smaller house is built or that a financial contribution is made to help fund affordable housing provision on other local sites.
-Also that the level of contribution should reflect the affordability requirement prevailing in that area Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.15 Housing Question 2: How can we best deliver housing in the National Park?
-Customer Reference: 00219 Organisation: Buchanan Community Council Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00219/1/002 Comment Method: EMAIL Customer Type: Community Organisation Verbatim Comment: Response from Buchanan Community Council on Main Issues Report - In the first instance we oppose the suggestion to allow the sale of affordable housing after a 10 year period.
+Also that the level of contribution should reflect the affordability requirement prevailing in that area Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.16 Options and Solutions for new housing in the settlements Question 3: What option do you support?
+Why?
+Customer Reference: 00047 Organisation: Kilmun Community Council Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00047/2/007 Comment Method: EMAIL Customer Type: Local Public Body Verbatim Comment: